-- It helps to cure wounds faster if applied on the affected part as a paste and also helps to clot blood faster.
+- It helps to cure wounds faster, if applied on the affected part as a paste, and also helps, to clot the blood faster.

-One of the world's best Saffron or Kesar is cultivated in Kashmir, India.
+One of the World‘s best Saffron or Kesar is cultivated in Kashmir, India.
 Good quality Saffron is of dark orange color and they must be preserved in cool place, preferably in refrigerators.
-Otherwise they loose all their goodness.
+Otherwise, they lose all their goodness.

-- It contains the major Vitamins and minerals, which helps to cleanse and detoxify the internal organs.
+- It contains the major Vitamins and minerals, which help to cleanse and detoxify, the internal organs.

-- It is very effective in regulating heart rate and blood pressure.
+- It is very effective, in regulating the heart rate and the blood pressure.

-- It is considered a boon for digestion related problems, such as acidity and heartburn.
+- It is considered a boon for the digestion related problems, such as acidity and heartburn.